telerik/blazor-docs/knowledge-base/grid-select-on-incell-edit.md

 ## Description

 When using the [InCell]({%slug components/grid/editing/incell%}) Editing Mode, I want the row that is currently edited to be selected.
-I want the user to get the current row selected when they edit it.
+I want the user to get the current row selected by clicking both in editable and non-editable cells.

  By default, the click action opens a cell for editing and does not select a row to avoid an ambiguous action, and so rows can only be selected with the dedicated grid selection column.